bem-site/bem-method/articles/bem-full-stack/bem-full-stack.en.md

 …
 ```

-If you are interested in the details of how and why BEM came into being, please read Vitaly Harisov's article [The History of BEM](https://en.bem.info/method/history/) and watch the [videos](https://events.yandex.ru/lib/talks/95/).
+If you are interested in the details of how and why BEM came into being, please read [The History of BEM](https://en.bem.info/method/history/).

-You can find the detailed description of the BEM methodology on our [website](https://en.bem.info/method/).
+You can find the detailed description of the BEM methodology on [bem.info](https://en.bem.info/method/) as well.

 ### Creating a project stub